 The Barrett group works on medical genomics research at the Wellcome Trust Sanger Institute.
 We are interested in how genomic variation affects risk for diseases, and in finding ways to apply that knowledge to improve health care.
 We analyze both genome-wide association studies and next-generation sequence data collected on thousands of individuals, develop statistical and computational methods for these analyses, and pursue the integration of genomics with medicine.

 We’re looking for talented PhD students and post-docs to join the team.
-If you’re interested contact Jeff directly.
+If you’re interested, check out the information below, or contact Jeff directly.

 You can keep up to date with news and posts about our research by subscribing to our RSS feed.